Toyota Forward Camera System Unavailable

 Snow and mud on the windshield

-- The front camera is located at the top of the windshield, which is only partially swept by its wipers.
+- The front camera is at the top of the windshield, which is only partially swept by its wipers.
 During cold winter, snow and ice may accumulate here, obstructing the cameras’ field of view.
 The same will happen if a layer of mud or dust covers this area.
 Removing the snow and washing off the dirt will immediately solve the problem.

 High temperatures